-Your stomach is grumbling and hurting, and nothing really helps—irritable bowel syndrome (IBS) can be nerve-wracking and also cost a lot of money.
-Pharmaceutical companies, pharmacies, homeopaths - they all promise improvement with natural remedies.
-But which home remedies really help with irritable bowel syndrome?
+Your stomach is grumbling and hurting, and nothing really helps: irritable bowel syndrome (IBS) can be debilitating and also expensive.
+Countless products are available on the market, all claiming to improve symptoms.
+Which home remedies really help with irritable bowel syndrome?

-Their treatment options are as varied and individual as the symptoms of IBS.
-The symptoms can occur individually, but they can also all occur simultaneously.
+IBS symptoms can occur individually, but they can also all occur simultaneously.
+Symptoms can also evolve over time and change in type, quantity and intensity.
 The most common are

 Keep in mind

-All natural home remedies only improve the symptom, but not the trigger.
-So they are purely symptomatic
+Home remedies are purely symptomatic, meaning that they can only improve the symptom, but not the trigger.

 The best home remedies for IBS are often found in the kitchen.
-The most successful form of nutrition is the low-FODMAP diet.
+The most evidence-based form of nutrition for IBS is the low-FODMAP diet.

 - Spicy foods